cesarferradas/ferrad.as/_posts/2020-05-09-learning-vim-by-deleting-vimrc.md

 ---
-title: Learn Vim by deleting your .vimrc
+title: Learn Vim by deleting your vimrc
 layout: post
 ---